akveo/nebular/docs/assets/articles/backend-integration.md

 This section describes approaches of integration of Nebular application with backend API.
-Despite we understand that every backend in really different, we think that we can cover several most commonly used ways.
+Despite we understand that every backend is really different, we think that we can cover several most commonly used ways.

 ## Integration with JSON REST server